Manan-Coder/Solar-System-JS/README.md

-It is a solar system model made in html css and js.A lot of new features are going to come in future
+It is a solar system simulation made in html css and js.The orbital velocities of all the planets are rationally adjusted,the velocity of mercury being taken as the abse velocity.

+Inspired and assets with permission from - https://codepen.io/juliangarnier/pen/krNqZO   @juliangarnier